Serving America’s Agricultural Youth

 For the current year, applicants are limited to Sophomores and Juniors in high school.
 These criteria may change in the future.

 Applications may be found at cfsloco.org, www.jwbylf.org or www.midstatefair.com.
 The application process is 100% electronic and may only be submitted online.

 - Does the project go through the auction?

 Yes, the Legacy Project will be auctioned following the Parade of Champions on July 27, 2019.

 - How are the proceeds of the Legacy Project distributed?

 Following the auction of the Legacy Project, the proceeds will be distributed as follows:

 30% of total proceeds to the JWBYLF to fund scholarship

-70% of net proceeds to the CMSF Heritage Foundation for capital funding
+70% of the first $100,000 will be donated to the CMSF Heritage Foundation for capital funding

 - How do the scholarship funds get allocated?